 Costs directly attributable to the Amgen collaborative agreement are comprised of compensation and benefits related to employees who provided research and development services on behalf of Amgen as well as costs of clinical materials sold.
 Indirect costs are not identified to individual collaborators.
-The costs related to the research and development services amounted to approximately \$15,000, \$62,000 and \$179,000 for fiscal years 2016, 2015 and 2014, respectively.
+The costs related to the research and development services amounted to approximately \$15,000, \$62,000 and \$179,000 for the fiscal years 2016, 2015 and 2014, respectively.
+There were no costs incurred during the six-months ended December 31, 2016 related to research and development services.
 The costs related to clinical materials sold were approximately \$664,000 for fiscal year 2014.
-There were no similar costs recorded in fiscal years 2016 and 2015.
+There were no similar costs recorded in any period subsequent to that year.